 Prior to Vatican II, this sacrament was reserved for extreme cases of illness and usually only administered before death (called “Extreme Unction,” or “last rites”).
 Vatican II restored this Sacrament to reflect the healing ministry of Jesus.

-Once or twice each year at St. Margaret’s, a communal celebration of the Anointing of the Sick is held at a Eucharistic liturgy.
+Once or twice each year at St. Margaret of Scotland, a communal celebration of the Anointing of the Sick is held at a Eucharistic liturgy.

-But any time an individual is in need of receiving the Sacrament, one need only call the parish to make a request.
+But any time an individual is in need of receiving the Sacrament, one need only call the Rectory at (314) 776-0363 to make a request.